-- Assessments will take place in the two weeks preceding the entrance examination and scholarship awards will be announced after the entrance examination process has been completed.
+- Non-academic scholarship assessments will take place in the two weeks preceding the entrance examination and scholarship awards will be announced after the entrance examination process has been completed.

 In keeping with the school’s values and principles, all our Scholarships are awarded with transparency, honesty, and consistency.
 They represent a percentage reduction in annual fees and are not dependent upon family income.
 Further information about scholarship awards is available here.